How to keep geraniums from year to year

-- Before they’re injured by fall frost, remove geraniums from outdoor planters or flower beds by gently digging or lifting the plants and shaking the soil from the roots.
+- Before they’re injured by fall frost, remove geraniums from outdoor planters or flower beds by gently digging or lifting out the plant and its roots.

-- Instead of trying to overwinter geraniums with all their large summer growth, I prefer to cut each plant back to 3 inches above soil level.
+- Geraniums often become large over summer.
+Instead of trying to overwinter large geraniums, I prefer to cut each plant back to 3 inches above soil level.
 This removes most of the tops, leaving only stems and a few lower leaves.
 More plants fit in a limited space, and they quickly sprout new healthy, compact growth.

-- The goal is to produce compact, well-branched plants in 4- or 5-inch pots by next spring.
+- The goal is to produce compact, well-branched plants in 4- or 5-inch pots, similar to what we’d buy at a greenhouse in spring.

-- Pot the pruned geraniums into individual 4- or 5-inch diameter pots using top-quality soil like Miracle-Gro Potting Mix, or a mix recommended by your local garden center.
-I use 4-inch diameter plastic pots that I’ve recycled.
+- Pot the pruned geraniums into individual 4- or 5-inch diameter pots using top-quality soil like Miracle-Gro Potting Mix, or a mix recommended by your locally owned garden center.
+Geraniums grow best indoors if there’s one plant per pot, instead of multiples in a large pot.

-- Locate the plants in a window with direct sunshine.
+- Place in a window where the plants will receive direct sunshine.
 South windows are best, followed by east and west.

-- If a sunny window is lacking, geraniums grow very well under fluorescent or LED lights, with automatic timers set for 16 hours on and 8 hours off.
-We grow ours in a corner of the basement under shop-type fluorescent fixtures containing one warm and one cool tube, although we’ll soon be transitioning to LEDs.
-Locate plants so the lights are within an inch or 2 of the geranium tops.
+- If a large, sunny window is lacking, geraniums grow very well under fluorescent or LED lights, with automatic timers set for 16 hours on and 8 hours off.
+We grow ours in a corner of the basement under shop-type fluorescent hanging fixtures containing one warm and one cool tube.
+Locate plants so the lights are within an inch or two of the geranium tops.

 - Fertilize once a month with a water-soluble fertilizer.

 - Allow the geranium soil to dry out very well between waterings.
 If a finger inserted to the first joint feels any moisture at the fingertip, don’t water.
 If in doubt, wait a day and then check again.
+Geraniums easily rot if kept too moist.
 If in question, err on the dry side.

-- Continue to grow the plants during winter as you would other houseplants.
+- Continue to grow the plants during winter as you would houseplants, enjoying the blossoms that arise by midwinter.
 About March 1, pinch back any winter growth that became spindly, and remove blossoms and flower buds.
 Begin water-soluble fertilizer every two weeks.
 The geraniums will branch beautifully and will be in prime conditions for planting outdoors in May.